Saving in the cost of living crisis – 2023 edition

 cost of living stats

-No one is immune to the rising cost of living, but we found age is playing a part in how people are saving and how worried they are about their finances.
+No one is immune to the rising cost of living, but we found age played a part in how people were saving and how worried they were about their finances.

 Those under 50 years were, on average, more concerned than those over 50, with 41-50 year olds being the most concerned about the rising cost of living (40.7%) – that same age group were the most concerned about rising fuel and electricity tariffs (37.8%).
-Those over 80 were the least concerned (0.7%).
+Those over 80 showed the lowest concern (0.7%).

-Looking to interest rates and subsequent increased loan repayments, we see that 51-60 year olds were the most concerned (25.8%), while 61-70 year olds claimed to be the least concerned (7%).
+Looking at interest rates and subsequently increased loan repayments, we see that 51-60 year olds were the most concerned (25.8%), while 61-70 year olds showed the least concern (7%).

 20-30 year olds